Fluent Interface Design Pattern in C#

 Example to Implement Fluent Interface Design Pattern using C#

-Whatever we have discussed so far, let us implement the same using the Fluent Interface Design Pattern in C#.
+Whatever we have discussed so far, let us implement it using the Fluent Interface Design Pattern in C#.
 First, we need to create a class file named Employee.cs and then copy and paste the following code into it.
-This is a simple class having few properties.
+This is a simple class with few properties.
 We aim to set these property values using Method Chaining.

 using System;